Friend of the Court

 If insurance is not maintained through a parent's employer and coverage is available a National Medical Support Notice (NMSN) will be forwarded to the employer with a copy to each parent.
 The NMSN requires the employer to enroll the children listed on the form for all insurance types available.
 If the cost is available they must provide it, along with information regarding the coverage to the FOC.

 If the employer determines that the employee's wages do not allow the enrollment of the children on the available insurance, the employer must provide documentation to the FOC.
 If the employer does not deem the insurance cost to be unreasonable but the parent believes the cost is excessive, the parent may write the FOC to object/request a review.
-The written request must include the date, the case/docket number, be clearly labeled "Insurance Review Request," include the basis for the objection and the signature of the object parent.
+The written request must include the date, the case/docket number, be clearly labeled "Insurance Review Request," include the basis for the objection and the signature of the objecting parent.

 If the court order does not specifically designate whose insurance is primary, the insurance carriers will determine this.